daniel-t-johnston/toaster-protocol/spellcheck_psuedocode.md

         ADD to source list
     END FOR

-  FIND misspellings:
+  FIND misspellings: (Function)
     FOR each source word with position index
-      IF word is not found in dictionary (binary search) STORE misspelled word + position
+      IF word is not found in the dictionary (binary search) STORE misspelled word + position
     END FOR

-  PRINT all misspelled words and positions
+  PRINT all misspelled words and positions (Function) END
-END
 ```